chfourie/obsidian-journal-folder/README.md

 ![](documents/attachments/Pasted%20image%2020240727125104.png)

 ##### Folder title
 - Renders the folder title assigned to the current folder.
-If there is no folder title configured, or if the configured title is empty, no folder title will be rendered.
-- The folder title would typically be configured either on folder level or within the journal-header code block.
-A default value can however be configured in the global Journal Folder configuration.
-- See section on Configuration later in this document for more details.
+If no title is assigned, this line is omitted.

 ##### Title
 - Renders the date represented by the journal note, using the specified date format for the note type.